apiato/documentation/docs/features/authorization.md

 *That should be done from your custom admin panel, which can consume the default provided Roles & Permissions API endpoints (Create Role, Assign User to Roles, List all Permission...).*

-3) Finally you need to protect your endpoints by Permissions (or/and Roles).
+3) Finally, you need to protect your endpoints by Permissions (or/and Roles).
 The right place to do that is the Requests class.

 **Example protecting the (delete user) endpoint with `delete-users` permission:**